-- Saltwater anglers onboard a saltwater fishing charter with a licensed captain do not need a saltwater fishing license since it is covered under the captain’s license.
+- Saltwater anglers onboard a saltwater fishing charter with a licensed captain does not need a saltwater fishing license since it is covered under the captain’s license.

-- Florida residents can get a free shoreline fishing license, which allows you to fish for saltwater species from land.
+- Florida residents can get an accessible shoreline fishing license, which allows them to fish for saltwater species from land.

 Florida doesn’t offer discounted licenses for non-residents.
 All non-residents over 16 need a standard non-resident license.
 This rule includes non-resident seniors, active and former military personnel, and those with disabilities.